Location: Lviv, Ukraine, with frequent travels within the countries

 Security, working and living conditions

 Despite the fluctuating security situation in Ukraine, the environment in Lviv is relatively calm and travel on foot or by taxi is permitted in the city centre.
 It is possible to go out in bars, restaurants... but there is a curfew in place from 11pm to 6am according to the martial law in force in the country.
-TGH team works in spacious and well-equipped offices in the city centre, close to the apartments where the expatriate are accommodated.
+TGH team works in spacious and well-equipped offices in the city centre, close to the apartments where the expatriates are accommodated.
 Access to good internet connection in the offices.